Takahiro Kumagai: Playing style

 A 1.75 meter infielder, his 50-meter dash was clocked at 5.8 seconds while his farthest distance throw as recorded at 115 meters.
+In addition to being able to play all infield positions, he has also played in the outfield during his high school years and since joining the Hanshin Tigers.
 He was initially being groomed to be a switch hitter and was registered as such after his draft, but in 2019, he decided to focus on right-handed hitting and master it.

 Personal life

 On November 30, 2022, he announced that he was married.